 - Tuition Payment Plan (E-Pay) -Students may apply for an installment plan through FACTS Tuition Management for tuition, fees and books.
 Payments are set up at 0% interest with a $25 per semester or $45 per academic year fee.
 Students must enroll for at least six (6) semester hours and complete an application in the Business Office or online.

 ***Payment options subject to change.
-Check out the tuition rates and other fees here.
+Find the tuition rates other fees, and payment options Link to Tuition, Fees, Payment Options.

-Where do I take any examinations required by a distance learning course?
+Where do I take any on-campus examinations required by a distance learning course?

 Examples of proctors are: